k3s-io/k3s-ansible/roles/argocd/README.md

 Gather `bearerToken` and `caData` from the target cluster default `cd` namespace user:

-1. Lookup the token used with the service account with. `kubectl describe serviceaccount default -n cd`.
+1. Lookup the k3s_cluster.token used with the service account with. `kubectl describe serviceaccount default -n cd`.
-1. Print the token with: `kubectl describe secret default-token-<TOKEN> -n cd` and save it as `bearerToken` in Vault `cloud-provision/show/k8s_clusters/<TARGETCLUSTER>`.
+1. Print the k3s_cluster.token with: `kubectl describe secret default-k3s_cluster.token-<TOKEN> -n cd` and save it as `bearerToken` in Vault `cloud-provision/show/k8s_clusters/<TARGETCLUSTER>`.
-1. Print the certificate with: `kubectl get -o yaml secret default-token-<TOKEN> -n cd` and save it as `caData` in Vault `cloud-provision/show/k8s_clusters/<TARGETCLUSTER>`.
+1. Print the certificate with: `kubectl get -o yaml secret default-k3s_cluster.token-<TOKEN> -n cd` and save it as `caData` in Vault `cloud-provision/show/k8s_clusters/<TARGETCLUSTER>`.

 ### Environments AppProject